kantega/bytecodez/README.md

 bytecodez
 =========

-Workshop code for learning about Java Byte Code, instrumentation, Java Agents and Code Coverage
+Workshop code for learning about Java Byte Code, instrumentation, Java Agents and Code Coverage tools.

+See docs/goals.txt for a starting point.